Introduction to TAR Command in Linux

-We will discuss different illustrations of tar command illustrations which will include creation of archive dataFiles using different compression techniques(tar,tar.gz,tar.bz2), extraction of archive dataFile, single dataFile, view data of dataFile, verify, add dataFiles/directory to archive dataFile and also to estimate the size of tar dataFile and may more.
+We will see different illustrations of tar command illustrations which will include the creation of archive dataFiles using different compression techniques(tar,tar.gz,tar.bz2), extraction of archive dataFile, single dataFile, view data of dataFile, verify, add dataFiles/directory to archive dataFile and also to estimate the size of tar dataFile and may more.

 Understanding of Archive dataFiles

-An Archive dataFile is a dataFile which comprises one and also more dataFiles besides metadata.
-These dataFiles collect multiple data dataFiles together into a single dataFile to reduce the storage space and easily portable
+An Archive dataFile is a dataFile that comprises one and also more dataFiles besides metadata.
+These dataFiles collect multiple data dataFiles together into a single dataFile to reduce the storage space and easily portable.

--f -> To creates an archive with dataFilename given
+- -f – To create an archive with dataFilename given.

--u -> To archives and adds to an existing archive dataFile
+- -u – To archive and add to an existing archive dataFile.

 Applications of Tar Command